 IFCC periodically issues a call to each Society asking for nominations to Committees.
 If a nomination from CSCC to IFCC is accepted, the CSCC member becomes a member of the committee.
 Nominees not accepted for a position are usually invited to sit on the committee as a corresponding member.

 How to Apply:

 CSCC members interested in applying for a position should send a supporting statement (~500 words) indicating why you would be suitable for this position and a short CV (maximum 1 page) to the CSCC Head Office (email@example.com) by the deadline.
+Please read the request carefully as some applications require more detailed informaiton.
 Only one candidate for each committee or group may be nominated by CSCC.
 The CSCC Executive will select the candidate to be forwarded to IFCC.